Sector Inquiry into the Waste Management and Recycling Sectors

-The Hellenic Competition Commission (“HCC”), taking into account the economic importance of the waste management and recycling sectors in Greece and their contribution to sustainable development objectives, as well as the need to ensure their proper functioning and efficient operation, has launched on 16.7.2021 a Sector Inquiry in the Waste Management and Recycling Sectors in specific categories of waste pursuant to Article 40 of Law 3959/2011.
+The Hellenic Competition Commission (“HCC”), taking into account the economic importance of the waste management and recycling sectors in Greece and their contribution to sustainable development objectives, as well as the need to ensure their proper functioning and efficient operation also due to the nature of their subject-matter, has launched on 16.7.2021 a Sector Inquiry into the Waste Management and Recycling Sectors in specific categories of waste, exercising the respective powers conferred on it pursuant to Article 40 of Law 3959/2011.

 Waste management and alternative management is a pressing issue in modern, European societies, and beyond, in two respects: on the one hand, for reasons of environmental protection and in the broader context of addressing climate change and the introduction of the production model in the circular economy and sustainable development; on the other hand, for economic reasons, through the treatment of waste as tradable goods with economic value.
 A major part of the European Union’s expenditure on waste management is allocated to solid waste.